Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Estimation and identification

 Common types of survey weighting correspond to different distance metrics $D(\cdot, \cdot)$, and are closely related to generalized regression estimation \citep{Sarndal:2007vj}.
 We use $D(w, q) = \sum_{i: R = 1} w_i log (w_i / q_i)$, commonly employed in ``raking'' methods and variably known as exponential tilting \citep{Wu:2016ba}, maximum-entropy weighting, or entropy balancing \citep{hainmueller2012entropy}.
-Where available, researchers should let $q_i$ be the design weight defined by the survey sampling scheme.
-This will ensure that the weights are chosen to deviate as little as possible from the initial design weights.\footnote{Often the design weights for the sampling strategy are unknown or unavailable, in which case we typically let $q_i = 1/\Ns$ be the uniform base weight for units in the respondent sample.} Other distance metrics may also be used.
-For example, $D^{el}(w, q) = \sum_{i: R = 1} \big\{ q_i log(q_i/w_i) - q_i + w_i \big\}$, corresponds to the generalized pseudo empirical likelihood maximization \citep{Wu:2016ba}.
+Other distance metrics correspond to other common weighting estimators, although the choice of distance metric matters far less than the choice of moment constraints \cite{Deville:1992bv}.
 For broader reviews of calibration, see \citet{Sarndal:2007vj}, \citet{caughey_elements_2020}, or \citet{Wu:2016ba}.
-The constraints in Equation~(\ref{eqn:cal_3}) jointly ensure the weights fall on the simplex.
-We make this choice here as we wish to regard the weights as being probability-like.
-Relaxing this constraint allows for ``extrapolation'' beyond the support of the respondent sample, which increases the possibility of severe model dependency but is employed in some techniques such as generalized regression estimators \citep{Deville:1992bv}.
+The constraints in~(\ref{calibration}) ensure the weights are non-negative and sum to one, ensuring they have a probability-like interpretation.
+Relaxing this constraint, e.g. allowing negative weights, would be to allow for ``extrapolation'' beyond the support of the respondent sample.
+This increases the possibility of severe model dependency, but is employed in some techniques such as generalized regression estimators \citep{Deville:1992bv}.